skylix-dev/Oxide/docs/WebSocket/5-Connection.md

   - Return
     - Type: `Promise<void>` Promise for if the message was sent.
   - Promise Error Argument: Error code from [ConnectionErrors](./6-ConnectionErrors.md).

+# Method: `isAlive`
+This method is used to check if the connection is still alive.

+  - Return
+    - Type: `boolean` If the connection is still alive and open.

+# Method: `disconnect`
+This method is used to disconnect and close the connection between the client and server.

+  - Return
+    - Type: `Promise<void>` Promise for if the connection was closed successfully.
+    - Promise Error Argument: Error code from [ConnectionErrors](./6-ConnectionErrors.md)